Whether you choose to make or buy, there are myriad ways to add Jewish flavor to your Thanksgiving feast. Here are a few of our favorite ideas:

 3) A near effortless way to give turkey an Israeli accent would be to sprinkle it with the Israeli spice blend za’atar, as you may already be doing with roasted chicken.

-If you’d rather buy than make, Israeli-owned Breads Bakery has a number of special sweet or savory options for the holiday.
-Cranberry-gouda rolls are great — slightly sweet, with a wonderful tang from the sour fruit — and a new offering, a roasted-pear and cranberry tart with a buttery oatmeal-crumble top really tastes like Thanksgiving.
+5) If you’d rather buy than make, Israeli-owned Breads Bakery has a number of special sweet or savory options for the holiday.
+Cranberry-gouda rolls are great — slightly sweet, with a wonderful tang from the sour fruit — and a new offering, a harvest babka, a savory babka filled with roasted sweet potato, red onion and gruyere cheese.

 Liza Schoenfein is the food editor of the Forward.
 Contact her at firstname.lastname@example.org or on Twitter @LifeDeathDinner